Watts-Lab/task-mapping/tasks/Oligopoly Game.md

 # Criteria
 ## Performance calculation
-Total Points gained over rounds
+Total Points gained over rounds, points are allocated based on majority votes, for example if the majority voted for (“compete”) then a player who voted for compete would receive 10 points.
+Those who raised a fist (“collude”) would receive 0 points.
 ## Incentives
 No incentives were described but task was used to teach students about Oligopolies not in an experiment